georgia-tech-db/evadb/docs/index.rst

     ).df()

     # EvaDB automatically extract the audio from the video
-    # We only need to run the SpeechRecongizer UDF on the 'audio' column
+    # We only need to run the SpeechRecognizer UDF on the 'audio' column
     # to get the transcript and persist it in a table called 'transcripts'
     cursor.query(
         """CREATE TABLE transcripts AS